anbox-cloud/discourse-docs/howto/addon/apply-to-all-applications.md

 This command adds the `foo` and `bar` addons to all your new and existing applications.
 AMS will automatically update existing applications.

-Global addons will be added to application-specific addons.
+If you define both global addons and application-specific addons, applications will use both.

 [note type="caution" status="Warning"]Addons can delay the start of your applications.
 Therefore, keep them light.[/note]